S3gmentati0nFault/Slides/ISC-recap/slides.md

 ## The machine learning problem

-Suppose we train a model $\mathcal{M}$ on a set $T$, when we analyze the performance of such model it's important that the dataset utilized to do so $V$ doesn't contain samples from $T$, otherwise the model will already know the ground truth for such test samples and therefore will make the utilizer overconfident in the model's abilities.
+Suppose we train a model $\mathcal{M}$ on a set $T$, when we analyze the performance of such model it's important that the dataset utilized $V$ doesn't contain samples from $T$, otherwise the model will already know the ground truth for such test samples and therefore the performance analysis will return an overconfident estimate of the model's capabilities.

 ---

 ## How to test

-LLMs can be asked to reply to multiple choice questions or questions that require the generation of a short essay evaluating how specific or how broad the knowledge of the model is, as well as its ability to reason on a certain task.
+LLMs can be asked to reply to multiple choice questions or questions that require the generation of a short essay, this leads to an analysis of how how specific or broad the knowledge of the model is, as well as its ability to reason on a certain task.

-Some classical ways of evaluating the performance:
+Some classical ways of evaluating performance are:

 - 0 shot evaluation,
-- 1-5 shot evaluation,
+- 1-5 shot evaluation (few shot),
-- Joint performance evaluation for multiple answer questions,
+- Joint performance evaluation for multiple choice,
-- Present the answers to the question separately.
+- Multiple choice but split the answers in different prompts.

 ---